OT 2024 Festival

 Book banning has become prevalent across the country in politically conservative areas, evoking totalitarian societies who fear the ideas offered in books.
 This smart short documentary focused on Rapid City, South Dakota and its school district where five novels were taken off library shelves and put in boxes, labeled “to be destroyed".
 One of those books is The Circle by acclaimed novelist Dave Eggers who decides to go to Rapid City to talk with librarians who are now in the cross-hairs of angry parents as well as with the students who are just trying to get through high school.

-STORIES AND PICTURES BY
+STORY AND PICTURES BY

 Who doesn’t remember Goodnight Moon with fondness and familiarity?
 Or Hungry Caterpillar or any number of other wonderful and evocative picture books?
 This charming and entertaining feature documentary tells the fascinating story of these magical creations while profiling current authors in this unusual field who want to help children understand some of the mysteries of the world.
 What the film also accomplishes is a deeper understanding of how important this work is in helping young children see themselves and understand their own identity as they are emerging into a bigger world.